GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - an enterprise-level, petabyte scale, fully managed data warehousing service
 - designed for large scale data set storage and analysis
+- cache the result and return the cached result when queries are re-run

 ### Concurrency scaling